Funding Opportunities – U.S. Department of State

 Cultural Diplomacy Opportunity: Musicians May Apply Now

 Orchestra musicians interested in participating in international cultural diplomacy should take note of two application deadlines at the U.S. Department of State.
 American Music Abroad is currently accepting applications for the 2023-2024 tour season until January 24, 2023 at 11:59pm PST.
 Applicants should demonstrate artistic integrity, musical ability, knowledge of music in American history and culture, Music Business strategies and a strong commitment to community and education programming.
 Find more information including application criteria on the AMA website.

 Another opportunity is OneBeat, which brings together emerging musical leaders from around the world to collaboratively create original work and to develop a global network of civically engaged music initiatives.
-The most recent application window was August-September 2022, but interested musicians can learn more about OneBeat via its website.
+Through September 15, 2023 OneBeat is accepting applications for two month-long U.S.-based music exchanges scheduled for the spring and fall of 2024.
+OneBeat 13 (April-May) & OneBeat 14 (September-October) will bring 50 total musicians (ages 19-35) from select countries to collaboratively write, produce and perform original music, and develop strategies for arts-based social engagement.
+Interested musicians can learn more about OneBeat via its website.